 - 47 existing startup companies resulting from faculty and student research

-- Bioengineering typically ranks 1st or 2nd among UW departments in reporting inventions
+- Bioengineering often ranks 1st or 2nd among UW departments in reporting inventions

 - UW Bioengineering core and adjunct faculty consistently receive recognition as CoMotion Presidential Innovation Fellows (formerly UW Center for Commercialization Entrepreneurial Faculty Fellows).